FrancescoGradi/DocumentClassificationwithHANandBERT/README.md

-# Document Classification with HAN, LSTM e BERT
+# Document Classification with HAN, LSTM and BERT

 Thanks to Deep Learning, Natural Language Processing (NLP) has grown a lot over the past few years.
 This project deals with some of the latest techniques of Document Classification, an important task in NLP.
 It consists to assign a document to one category.
-If category is actually a _sentiment_ (a numeric evaluation of something), we talk about Sentiment Analysis, like datasets take in this implementation.
+If category is actually a _sentiment_ (a numeric evaluation of text), we talk about Sentiment Analysis, like datasets take in this implementation.

 ## This Project